Finding a suitable flight

 - If you are looking at similar priced airlines keep in mind frequent flyer programs and rewards.
 Also make sure the quotes you have are inclusive of all taxes and airline surcharges so you can make a fair comparison.

-- Look at the time it takes to arrive at your destination and the route.
+- Look at the time it takes to arrive in Western Australia and the route.
 Direct flights may stop down in a number of destinations and transit times can vary widely from a few hours to a whole day, so make sure to check this.

-- Luggage allowance can vary from airline to airline.
-Some will have weight restrictions but allow it to be made up in any number of pieces while others allow one piece of luggage only.
+- Luggage allowance will vary from airline to airline.
+Some will have weight restrictions but allow this to be made up in any number of pieces while others allow one piece of luggage only.
 Do not assume that sporting goods such as golf clubs etc. can be taken fee of charge: always ask!

 - Some airlines allow extra baggage if you are able to produce documentation showing that you are taking up permanent residency.